Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `game-next-phase` to the client together with the `gameState` of the intialized game back to the client, with the gamestate in the `QUESTIONS` phase
+- Server will emit `game-next-phase` to the client together with a JSON object containing `gameState`, the game state back to the client, with the game state in the `QUESTIONS` phase

 **Failure**

-- Server will emit a `error-game-start` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-game-start` to the client, together with the error message, indicating an error occured.
   <br />

 ### game-next-question